readthedocs/readthedocs.org/docs/features.rst

 We provide search across all the projects that we host.
-This actually comes in two different search experiences:
-Dashboard Search on the Read the Docs dashboard and in-doc search on the documentation sites, using your own theming and our search results.
+This actually comes in two different search experiences: dashboard search on the Read the Docs dashboard and in-doc search on documentation sites, using your own theme and our search results.

 We offer a number of search features: